envelope icon phone icon

 Container grown

-Most of our trees are grown in pots.
-This is more work, but a pot-grown tree can be transplanted at any time of the year that the ground can be worked.
-It also means that I don't have to lift trees for market during the planting season.
-(Truth time: I started this way because I couldn't afford to buy a bobcat, a tree spade, or a root pruner, but I could afford to buy a pickup load of pots.)
+A pot-grown tree can be transplanted any time the ground can be worked.
+(Truth time: I started this way because I couldn't afford a bobcat, a tree spade, or a root pruner, but I could afford a pickup load of pots.)

 Container grown does not mean pot bound.
 A potbound plant has badly tangled roots from insufficient space.
-A field grown tree loses most of it's roots when it's lifted out of the ground.
-This means it spends it's first year or two putting most of its energy into growing roots.
+A field grown tree loses most of its roots when it's lifted out of the ground.
+It spends its first year or two in the ground putting most of its energy into regrowing roots.

 Winter Hardy